Facebook to launch dating service

-Facebook F8: Zuckerberg unveils dating service plan
+Facebook F8: Zuckerberg's dating service takes on Tinder

-Facebook's chief has said that 2018 has been an "intense year" for his firm, but that he was committed to taking a "broader view" of its responsibilities.
+Facebook's chief has said that 2018 has been an "intense year" for his firm.

-Mr Zuckerberg was speaking at his firm's annual F8 developers conference in San Jose, California.
+But Mark Zuckerberg also took the opportunity to unveil a dating service among other new products at his firm's annual F8 developers conference in San Jose, California.

-It marks the latest effort to deal with the Cambridge Analytica privacy scandal.
+He told his audience that the match-making feature would take privacy issues in mind and would launch "soon".

-But he also took time to reveal new features, including plans for a dating service set to launch "soon".
+The company can ill afford another data scandal as it continues to be embroiled in the Cambridge Analytica affair.

 "There are 200 million people on Facebook who list themselves as single," said Mr Zuckerberg.